gSchool/ada-2-ruby-on-rails/intro-to-rails/controllers.md

 ##### !question

-What are the parts of an HTTP request?
+What are the parts of an HTTP request that the router looks at?

 ##### !end-question